 According to the Devi Mahatmyam, Chamunda is a fierce form of Devi or the great goddess, and she emerged as Kali from Devi’s anger to battle demon armies.
 When Kali beheaded the demon generals, Chanda and Munda, and offered their heads to Devi, she was given the name Chamunda.
 An independent female power/divinity, who is not attached to any male divinity, Chamunda projects both fear and horror with her emaciated body, shrivelled and sagging breasts, protruding ribs and veins, shrunken, concave belly and sunken eyes.
 Chamunda is associated with death and destruction and when she goes on a rampage, she is capable of destroying the world, including the Gods themselves.

 She usually stands, sits or dances on a corpse, and depending on the number of arms she is portrayed with, holds a sword, trident, damru or kettledrum, skull staff, kapala or bowl made from a skull.
-An identifying and, according to me a rather quirky, attribute is one of her holding a finger to her lips.
+An identifying (and according to me a rather quirky) attribute is of Chamunda holding a finger to her lips.

 See the photograph on the right — it is not the Chamunda that is the subject of discussion in this post, but another one from the same museum, and same provenance, but made 300 years later.
 It has all the attributes that I have just described, including her feet placed on a corpse.